 Odds of 4/6 offer very little in terms of payouts.
 But a win is still a win.
 The amounts may be small but they do add up.
 Just don’t get carried away as favourites don’t always win.

-So now you a little bit more, let’s get to the maths!
+So now you know a little bit more, let’s get to the maths!

 A Very Simple Formula